gabao55/POC-Typescript/README.md

 This is just a POC for Typescript first trial, so it is not deployed.
 This API is supposed to simulate a to do app server, that allows different end users to insert tasks, check or uncheck them as done, delete them and check either all tasks or someone's tasks.

+## Technologies

+This project was developed using Node.js along with express and Typescript and PostgreSQL for database

 ## Requisites

 This app requires Node.js and PostgreSQL to work properly (besides the packages and libs installed and listed in the package.json file)